Gildara/100-days-of-code/log.md

 **Plan**: Try to get things back the way they were by starting a new file and adding the code in a bit at a time so I can find what is causing the problem.

+**Today's Progress**: Learned about flex-box and w3-css framework.

+**Thoughts**: Neither flex-box nor w3-css would center the form.
+Why is centering so hard?
+Did my coding late in the afternoon and I can see that is not a good time for me to be trying to figure things out.

+### Day 26: August 11, 2017

+**Plan**: Try flex-box again in case I was just too tired to make it work yesterday.

 **Today's Progress**:

 **Thoughts**: